Remote MCP — just paste the URL. OAuth is auto-enabled.

 MCP tools

 Coulisse can borrow tools from Model Context Protocol servers and hand them to your agents.
-Two transports are supported:
+The config has one rule: declare what the server is, not what protocol it speaks.
+Coulisse infers the transport from the shape of the entry.

 Declaring MCP servers